Lone Star Ambulance Employee's

 Nature of call: shortness of breath.

-Events: Pt's symptoms developed at middle school, school nurse reports pt’s SPO2% 88 at room air.
-Pt has been dealing with respiratory infection.
+Events: Pt's symptoms developed at a middle school, school nurse reports pt’s SPO2 88% room air.
+Pt has been dealing with a respiratory infection.

 Mental status: COAx4, GCS15.